dtumer/life_con_analysis/README.md

 ##Installation##

-To install this program please download the source jar and run it.
+To install this program please download the project as a ZIP from the following [Link](https://github.com/dtumer/life_con_analysis/archive/master.zip) or by clicking the "Download Zip" button at the top right of this page.
+Once downloaded open the JAR file under the "out/artifacts/life_con_analysis_jar" directory.
+That's it!
+Enjoy the simulation!

+##Bugs##

+There could be bugs in the program.
+If you find a bug please report it to me through the issue tracker for this repository.
+Thank you!

 ##License##